Ojas21/Stock-Daily-Volatality-calculation/README.md

 ## Introduction

-The purpose of this project is to provide a Python script for calculating daily and annualized volatility from financial data.
-It uses standard financial formulas and leverages Pandas and NumPy for efficient data manipulation and calculations.
+The purpose of this project is to provide a Python script for calculating daily and annualized volatility from a given financial data.
+It uses standard financial formulas and makes use of Pandas and NumPy for efficient calculations.

 ## Calculations